last9/php-7.4-laravel-otel/README.md

    - Check your endpoint URL and authentication token
    - Verify network connectivity to Last9
    - Check Laravel logs for errors
+   - Ensure the OpenTelemetry SDK is properly installed

 3. **Database queries not traced**
    - Ensure `AppServiceProvider.php` is properly copied
    - Check if database connection is working
    - Verify the `boot()` method contains the DB::listen code

+4. **Batch processing issues**
+   - Check if spans are being exported (may be delayed due to batch processing)
+   - Verify the batch processor configuration in `otel.php`

+5. **Package installation issues**
+   - Ensure all required packages are installed with correct versions
+   - Run `composer install` to install missing dependencies
+   - Check for version compatibility between packages
+   - Verify the specific version `0.0.17` of `open-telemetry/exporter-otlp` is installed

 ### Debug Mode